asantaga/wiserHomeAssistantPlatform/README.md

 There are two primary branches for this integration, `master` and `dev` .
 Master will be the primary "production" branch and "dev" will be the branch used for development.
 Other branches will likely exist where we build code into and then merge into dev, which in turn gets merged into master when all is good and dandy.

 ## Change log

+- 3.1.7
+  - Bump api to 0.0.42 to fix hub wifi drop outs
+  - Added debug logging to show number of pool connections

 - 3.1.6
   - BREAKING CHANGE: The boost hot water service parameters have changed and no longer require an entity id.
 See [Boost Hot Water Service](https://github.com/asantaga/wiserHomeAssistantPlatform/blob/master/docs/services.md#boost-hot-water)